Hugo-loio/tensordraw/README.md

 Development of the project is ongoing, but it currently features:

-1. Tensors as circles or any polygon (rounded corners and holes available)
-2. Tensors legs (indices) in any direction
+* **Flexible geometries:** Tensors as circles or any polygon (rounded corners and holes available) with legs (indices) in any direction.
+* **Easy contractions:** Automated and tunable curves for tensor contractions.
-3. Customizing stroke and filling styles for all objects
+* **Highly customizable:** Ajust stroke and filling styles for all objects.
-4. Output in a vectorized format (supports PDF, SVG, PS, and EPS)
-5. Automatic tensor contractions
+* **Vector output:** Produces fully editable vector outputs (SVG, PDF, PS or EPS) for post-production in tools like Inkscape or Adobe Illustrator.

 To be added: